nmcl/sandbox/JavaArjuna/v0.2.0/README.md

-This is not the original JavaArjuna but something I tried to recreate from current sources and memory.
-The baseline source is the earliest version of JTSArjuna I could find, which is also in the repository elsewhere.

 This version adds a few things on v0.1.0 which were possibly there in the original but which I'm not entirely sure.